-The children's services department that is responsible for you has its own complaints procedure for children and young people.
+The local authority that is responsible for you has its own complaints procedure for children and young people.

 They'll have a complaints officer or children's rights officer who will tell you about advocates who can help you sort complaints or problems.